niinzir/microsoft/70-697/2_automation/sysprep.md

-## An Overview of the System Prparation Tool and Disk Imaging
+## An Overview of the System Preparation Tool and Disk Imaging

 The _System Preparation Tool,_ or _Sysprep_ (Sysprep.exe), is used to prepare a
 computer for disk imaging, and the disk image can then be captured using Image